bebraw/react-crm-frontend/README.md

 ## License

-`koodilehto-crm-frontend` is available under MIT.
+`react-crm-frontend` is available under MIT.
 See LICENSE for more details.